SAREC-Lab/DroneResponse-ComputerVision/CRC/README.md

 ### MAC Homies

-If you want to use a GUI then then you will probably need to download a a program like [Fastx](https://docs.crc.nd.edu/general_pages/f/fastx.html#fastx) first!
+If you want to use a GUI then then you will probably need to download a program like [Fastx](https://docs.crc.nd.edu/general_pages/f/fastx.html#fastx) first!
 After this is complete, you can simply proceed with the next steps.

 ### Windows Homies